-Independence Lake is a natural lake and reservoir holding approximately 17,500 acre-feet of useable storage.
-It is controlled by a dam operated by the Truckee Meadows Water Authority (TMWA).
+Independence Lake is a natural lake and reservoir, holding approximately 17,500 acre-feet of useable storage, and is controlled by a dam operated by the Truckee Meadows Water Authority (TMWA).
 Although there are many local environmental and recreational interests, all stored water in the reservoir is ultimately controlled and managed through water rights belonging entirely to TMWA.

-To assist in reservoir management, CDFW staff works with DWR, The Nature Conservancy, TMWA, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, and the TROA Administrator to identify beneficial reservoir operations for Independence Lake and make recommendations to TMWA that will preserve and enhance the lake's Lahontan cutthroat trout population.
+To assist in reservoir management, CDFW staff works with DWR, The Nature Conservancy, TMWA, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, and the TROA Administrator to identify beneficial reservoir operations for Independence Lake and make recommendations to TMWA that will conserve and hopefully improve the lake's Lahontan cutthroat trout population.

-Currently, the desired operations at Independence Lake to benefit Lahontan cutthroat trout (LCT) are:
+Currently, the desired operations at Independence Lake to benefit LCT are:

 - The lake should be at maximum elevation by May 15, so that adult LCT can get through the Independence Creek delta and into the creek to spawn, and to ensure that LCT do not spawn lower in the creek where the salmonid spawning gravel nests (commonly known as "redds") could become inundated by the lake and "drowned."
-LCT redds need flow through the gravel for the eggs and recently hatched trout (alevins) to remain viable. - Kokanee salmon both compete with and prey on juvenile LCT.
-Kokanee in Independence Lake generally spawn in shallow water along the lake margins during the fall.
-CDFW has requested that TMWA hold the lake level relatively high until December 1, and then rapidly draw the reservoir level down about three to five feet (while considering downstream channel capacity) to de-water kokanee redds.
-This drawdown would be repeated for several seasons as deemed necessary, and could dramatically reduce kokanee recruitment to the lake population. - CDFW takes eggs from kokanee salmon in Stampede Reservoir, and hatches and raises them for stocking purposes.
-To do this, Independence Lake is drawn down during September to increase flows to attract kokanee salmon out of Stampede Reservoir and into a CDFW trap on the Little Truckee River.
+LCT redds need flow through the gravel for the eggs and recently hatched trout (alevins) to remain viable. - Kokanee salmon (Oncorhynchus nerka) may compete with juvenile LCT for food.
+It is believed that Kokanee in Independence Lake generally spawn in shallow water along the lake margins during the fall.
+CDFW has requested that TMWA hold the lake level relatively high until December 1, and then rapidly draw the reservoir level down about 3 to 5 feet (while considering downstream channel capacity) to de-water kokanee redds.
+This drawdown would be repeated for several seasons as deemed necessary, and could dramatically reduce kokanee recruitment to the lake population. - CDFW takes eggs from kokanee salmon that spawn in the Little Truckee River above Stampede Reservoir, and hatches and raises them for stocking purposes.
+To do this, Independence Lake is drawn down during September to increase flows and attract kokanee salmon out of Stampede Reservoir and into a CDFW trap on the Little Truckee River.
 This September drawdown must be restricted in non-drought years to hold water back for the requested drawdown during December.

-PART 3 TROA ADMINISTRATION
+TROA ADMINISTRATION